 Please click here for the school lunch menu

 Every child should come to school daily with a (name labelled) water bottle.
 Please do not put it in the book bag as it may spill!

 A fruit or vegetable snack is provided for each child every day.
-If, however, your child is not keen on many fruits or vegetables, you may provide your own fruit or vegetable snack (not fruit bars, such as Yo Yo bars).
+If, however, your child is not keen on many fruits or vegetables, you may provide your own fresh fruit or vegetable snack (not fruit bars, such as Yo Yo bars).
 Please label the snack to prevent upset, and keep it out of lunch boxes which are stored separately.